daphnewitmer/concentration-model-of-intelligence/README.md

 ### tests.py
 When the simulation is performed, the test file uses the created matrices to generate plots to create an overview of the simulation.
+The results can be found in the Docs and Images folders.
+- Docs: factor analysis results per test and h2 scores
+- Images: stats overview of simulation

 ### parameters.py
 In this file all parameters to tune the simulation are set.